misha1potapenko/Git/manual.md

 - *git switch -c (new branch)* - if you delite branch and you want to create new branch with all information

 ![Git](Git.jpg)

+- *git clone* - for clone a repository into a new directory